- Ironically some Oc are not original

 Not every OC needs to be part of an epic, but an OC needs more going for em than just a bio- if you want them to not be typical.

-This agenda being: People just want to be the main character in their own world of fiction, where they control who is special and who isn’t.
+This agenda being: People just want to be the main character in their own world of fiction, because they are the main character in their own simulation of life.
+But unlike real life, they get to control who matters in the story, where they control who is special and who isn’t.

 “People just want to be the main character in their own world of fiction, where they control who is special and who isn’t.” - The essence of OC’s (Original characters)